x64nik/rtcamp-assignment-DC-wordpress/README.md

 ## Script Description
 A bash script, which install checks if **docker** and **docker-compose** is installed on the system and if not then it will install both the packages and will be able to create a **WordPress** site of latest WordPress Version.

+* Your site name will be added to the /etc/hosts file which will be point to localhost (127.0.0.1)

+* NOTE: if you are running this script first time, please run the script with site name, so docker and docker-compose will get installed properly

 ### How to use

 * NOTE: Script needs sudo privileges to execute properly